ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Rooted in the UK broadcast media sector, our diverse team of brand strategists, marketers, and creative producers empower founder-led business with cultural strategy and creative excellence—helping them engage supporters, expand their influence, and drive meaningful impact at the grassroots level.
+      We empower mission-driven brands, startups, and NGOs to expand their influence and create lasting social impact.
+Rooted in the UK broadcast media sector, our team of strategists, marketers, and creative producers bring cultural insight, digital expertise, and creative excellence to help you engage audiences, inspire action, and drive measurable results.
     actions:
       - label: Get started
         altText: ''